 Evidence shows Medicaid expansion has mixed results on optimal child health and development.
 Beneficial effects were found in decreasing neglect rates for children in expansion states.
-Two strong causal studies found Medicaid expansion to be associated with 422 fewer reported cases of neglect to Child Protective Services per 100,000 children under age 6^U and a reduction in the rate of first-time neglect reports for children under age 5.NI It is predicted that rates of maltreatment may decline as a result of Medicaid expansion because families' financial wellbeing and access to health care services increases.
+Two strong causal studies found Medicaid expansion led to 422 fewer reported cases of neglect to Child Protective Services per 100,000 children under age 6^U and a reduction in the rate of first-time neglect reports for children under age 5.^{NN} It is predicted that rates of maltreatment may decline as a result of Medicaid expansion because families' financial wellbeing and access to health care services increases.^{NN}

 Although Medicaid expansion had strong positive effects on neglect rates, null results were found on physical abuse rates for young children^{U, NN} and sexual abuse rates for children under age 5.
 HH One possible explanation for the decline in neglect reports and not other forms of maltreatment is the close connection between child neglect and poverty.
-Policies like Medicaid expansion that improves family financial wellbeing may be more likely to reduce neglect compared to physical abuse that is considered a different, distinct type of maltreatment.
 More research is needed on Medicaid expansion and maltreatment outcomes during the early childhood period.